Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

+This leads to the derivation [82] of the following expression for the energy levels of the sextic AHO in the LO:

-Again, the LO-results for the energy are accurate [82] to within a few percent over a wide range in $\xi$ and $g$.
-Further improvement in accuracy is achieved by application of the MFPT as discussed in Chapter-5 .
+The LO results for the energy are obtained with high accuracy [82], within a few percent, across a broad range of $\xi$ and for any physical values of $ g\geq 0 $.
+The LO results along with perturbative improvement of accuracy through MFPT are discussed in \textbf{Section-X}.

-\subsection{The Octic Anharmonic Oscillator (OAHO)}
+\subsection{The Octic- Anharmonic Oscillator (OAHO)}

-The octic-anharmonic oscillator, like its quartic- and sextic-counterparts, finds applications in modelling molecular physics,lattice-vibrations in solids and in quantum chemistry.
-Because of the higher anharmonicity, the system also provides the theoretical laboratory for more stringent-tests for non-perturbative approximation schemes in quantum theory since the divergence of the na$\ddot{i}$ve (Rayleigh-Schr$\ddot{o}$dinger) perturbation theory becomes still more severe [102] in this case.

-The system is considered here to test the generality of the application of NGAS to the case of still higher anharmonicity and hence to test the reliability of the said scheme.
-The detailed application is described below.
+The octic-anharmonic oscillator, akin to its quartic and sextic analogs, is utilized in the modeling of molecular physics, lattice vibrations in solids, and quantum chemistry.
+Owing to its enhanced anharmonicity, this system also functions as a theoretical - laboratory for more stringent evaluations of non-perturbative approximation schemes in quantum theory, as the divergence of the SFPT at higher perturbation orders becomes increasingly pronounced [102] in this case.
+The system is examined here to assess the generality, uniform applicability, and reliability of NGAS in the context of higher anharmonicities in the AHI.
+For this purpose, the detailed description is as follows:

-To demonstrate further the generality and uniformity of the approximation (NGAS), we apply the method to the octic-anharmonic oscillator, described by the following Hamiltonian: